42i-ai/my-benefits/README.md

 ### PDFtoText

 For to extract information from PDF for further analysis we will to use PDFtoText.
 According with the article on Medium [^9] the python package PyMuPDF[^10] is a good choice because it preserves tables and original pdf structure.
+But after doing test with PyMuPDF the library does not extract tables correctly so I used tabular.

 ### Duckdb